 The update brings much of the software functionality of the Note II, including multi-window mode, pop up video, and of course the many changes associated with Android 4.1 at large.
 The new software build number is JZO54K.

 Commenters over at SamMobile are indicating the rollout has begun in Germany, which is quite typical of Samsung's OTA distribution practices.
+A sort of "test" rollout often begins in a specific region before spreading across the world, and Germany has been one of Samsung's most-favored locales.
 Read More

 Still toting the original Galaxy Note?
 Still tired of the saturated colors of TouchWiz and an outdated version of Android?
 CyanogenMod's download center holds some good news for you, then.
 The Galaxy Note's AT&T and T-Mobile (US) variants got their first official CyanogenMod 10.1 nightlies today, just under a month after its younger brother, the Galaxy Note II.